XuanLuanDev/utils-convert-helper-csharp/README.md

 # utils-convert-helper-csharp
-This library contains extension functions to make your programming easier List method of this library:
+This library contains extension functions to make your programming easier.\
+List method of this library:\
 1. ToCamelCase
 2. ConvertToUnSign
 3. Convert2UnSign